Exponential Distribution Calculator

 What is an exponential probability distribution?

-You can simulate the exponential probability distribution using the SMp(x) function.
-While more versatile, it has more parameters, which makes it a bit more difficult to apply.
+Also, you can simulate the exponential probability distribution using the SMp(x) distribution calculator.
+While more versatile, it has more parameters, which makes it a bit more tricky to apply.

 Exponential distribution examples